colbyAtCRI/sdrplay-experiment/README.md

 # sdrplay-experiment
-The purpose of this software is to collect simultanious IQ data on one or more SDRPlay radios.
+The purpose of this software is to collect simultaneous IQ data on one or more SDRPlay radios.

 # requirements

 - version 2.13 of the SDRPlay API for Linux.
 - boost
 - gnuplot-iostream (For quick data plotting)
-- Linux (Ubuntu recomended).
+- Linux (Ubuntu recommended).
-- An understanding of poorly done software and general computer savy.
+- An understanding of poorly done software and general computer savvy.

 To build use a shell and enter the commands